th-we/deskflow-wiki/Hacking-Guide.md

 ### 4. No rage caps in comments/logs

-Rage caps errode SNR (signal-to-noise); what is important to you may not be important to other developers.
+Rage caps erode SNR (signal-to-noise).
 Do not shout in your comments or log messages.
+This rule applies to both the program code and the build config.

+What is important to one developer is usually not as important to another.
+Prioritizing your message over everyone else's is not a polite thing to do.
+If you want to find something, use a text search tool.
 Be respectful of other developers and do not cause unnecessary distractions.

-This rule applies to both the program code and the build config.

 Example:
 ```